 - D2: Provide thought leadership to municipalities and partners to create an aspirational vision for government that focuses on transparency, growth, livability, adaptability, and resilience.

 - D3: Build and grow partnerships with organizations that support local government.

 The complete strategic plan outlines the tactics VLCT will undertake, which business unit is responsible for the tactics, and the desired outcomes of each objective.
-This plan will be reviewed by the VLCT Board on an annual basis to ensure we are making progress and to re-calibrate objectives and tactics as necessary.
+This plan is being reviewed by the VLCT Board every year to ensure we are making progress and to re-calibrate objectives and tactics as necessary.
 While we don’t anticipate our fundamental overarching goals to change, we do fully anticipate needing to make changes to how we accomplish these goals.